ClubOfIdeas/digital-art-shop/README.md

 ----------------------------------------

-NOT HIRING

-APPLICATION:
-Art type you want to work in (you can pick more than 1):
-How active are you?:
-Link to art you have made(OPTIONAL):
+## Order

-If you want to request art fill out the order form in the comments.
+If you want to request art fill out the order form in the [comments](https://scratch.mit.edu/studios/4608017/comments/).

 (Scroll down to see types and artists.)